Probate Services FAQ

-A large amount of unsorted paperwork and a lack of clarity about exactly what the deceased owned will take time and effort to resolve, compared to a far larger estate managed by professionals, or someone with power of attorney where everything is known.
+A large amount of unsorted paperwork and a lack of clarity about exactly what the deceased owned can take time and effort to resolve.

 How much inheritance tax (IHT) is due and when is it payable?

-If the approximate value of the estate assets is known a good estimate of the IHT can be given at the initial meeting or shortly afterwards.
-This can be affected by gifts made within the last seven years, by specific reliefs for business or agricultural property and by any allowances which their spouse who died previously did not use.
+If the approximate value of the estate is known, a good estimate of the IHT can be given at the initial meeting or shortly afterwards.
+This can be affected by gifts made within seven years, by specific reliefs for business or agricultural property, by any exemptions available to the deceased or nil rate bands transferred from a deceased spouse.

-The tax is due 6 months after the date of death but is payable before probate is granted (except where it relates to property when it can be paid by instalments).
+IHT is due 6 months after the date of death but is payable before Probate is granted (except where it relates to property when it can be paid by instalments).

-Most assets are still frozen at this point but money in the deceased’s bank account can be used and sent directly to HMRC by the bank.
-If there is no money available in the Estate our experienced Banking and Finance Team can usually arrange a short term loan secured on the assets.
+Most assets are still frozen at this point but money in the deceased’s bank account can be used and sent directly to HMRC by the bank under the Direct Payment Scheme.
+If there are no funds immediately available in the Estate to settle the IHT liability, our experienced Banking and Finance Team can usually arrange a short term loan secured on the assets.